shoebilyas123/videocall_rtc/apps/client/README.md

+TODO: HIGH PRIORITY => Build the MVP
+TODO: Add Cypress Testing
+TODO: Learn SSH before deploying to AWS.
+TODO: Deploy the SigServer to AWS
+TODO: Deploy React App to GithubPages
+TODO: Document the architecture of the whole application
+TODO: Learn GithubActions and add some features using GithubActions.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.